ESPRI-Mod/synda/sdt/doc/download_nearest_replica.md

 If you are located in England *AND* there is a replica available in England

-output should looks like
+output of the last command should looks like

     esgf-data1.ceda.ac.uk

 If you are located in Germany *AND* there is a replica available in Germany

-output should looks like
+output of the last command should looks like

     wdcc-esgf.dkrz.de